duukkis/terminal/blog/BLOG.md

 ```
 The animated gif with PHP is a bit trickier thing to do.
 There are some python tools that generate animated gif directly from a ttyrec-file.
 The issue with that was that there was no commands to stop the video at a certain frame or a command to speed up the video for rate 2 or to manipulate the screens.
 And those are the things I want easily to do.
 So time to do some coding.

 Ttyrec-file is a text file that starts with the \[seconds from 1970-01-01 00:00:00\]/\[microseconds\]/\[length of content\] and then content of a screen, followed by a same kind of block of the next screen.
-The content contains vt100-commands that are used to move cursor and print characters in a terminal.
+The content is filled with vt100-commands that are used to move cursor and print characters in a terminal.
 They are identified with ESC-character and then a command to tell the terminal what to do.
 For example ```ESC[30m``` tells terminal to turn foreground color to white or ```ESC[2;24H``` to move cursor to row 2 column 24.
 Everything else is output to terminal.

 ## The parser structure